John Sheahan: Career with The Dubliners

 Sheahan played with a number of bands around the country until he met The Dubliners in the early 1960s.
 At that time, the group consisted of Ronnie Drew, Barney McKenna, Ciarán Bourke, and Luke Kelly.
 He joined the band in 1964, together with Bobby Lynch.
 Both musicians had been playing during the interval at concerts and usually stayed on stage for the second half of the show.
 When Luke Kelly moved to England in 1964, Lynch was taken on as his temporary replacement; when Kelly returned in 1965, Lynch left the band and Sheahan stayed.
 He is the only member of the Dubliners to have had a formal musical education.

-After 50 years of playing and after the death of founding member Barney McKenna, in the fall of 2012 Sheahan announced the retirement of The Dubliners by the end of the 50th anniversary tour.
+After 50 years of playing and after the death of founding member Barney McKenna, in the autumn of 2012, Sheahan announced the retirement of The Dubliners by the end of the 50th-anniversary tour.
 The last formation of the band featured Sheahan himself, Sean Cannon, Eamonn Campbell, Patsy Watchorn and Gerry O'Connor.

 After The Dubliners

 In 2013 Sheahan went on tour with Jane and Shane in Denmark playing classical music and some famous Irish jigs such as The Irish Washerwoman.
 He also joined in some informal sessions in pubs in Dublin featuring other Irish musicians and Luke Kelly's brother Jim Kelly.
 In April 2013 he had his own documentary on RTÉ about his life and career with The Dubliners the programme being titled John Sheahan – A Dubliner.
-In May he went into Dundalk Primary School to talk about his career with The Dubliners.
+In May, he went into Dundalk Primary School to talk about his career with The Dubliners.
 In October 2013, Sheahan was on The Late Late Show on RTÉ with Paddy Moloney of The Chieftains and performed a jig together on the tin whistle.
-Sheahan said he was working on a solo album which would contain a collection of unrecorded compositions he had written over the past 50 years and was developing a book containing his poetry.
+He has also said that the is developing a book containing his poetry.
 He played at Templebar Tradfest in Dublin City Hall in January 2014.

 In April 2014, Sheahan was awarded two Irish Film and Television Awards for the television documentary John Sheahan – A Dubliner.
 On 10 April 2014 Sheahan was part of Ceiliúradh at which he and other Irish musicians performed at the Royal Albert Hall for the Irish presidential visit to the UK.
 He sang a verse of "The Auld Triangle" and played the fiddle to accompany other musicians.
-In June 2014 he performed at a special fund raising concert in Dublin raising money in aid of cystic fibrosis.
+In June 2014 he performed at a special fundraising concert in Dublin raising money in aid of cystic fibrosis.
 In September 2014, he performed with the RTÉ Concert Orchestra conducted by Gearoid Grant, live in Meeting House Square for Culture Night 2014.

+In 2020, at the age of 80 Sheahan released his first solo album, which contains a collection of unrecorded compositions he had written over the past 50 years.